Expansion

 Q. How is the school paying for this?

-A. Our goal is that philanthropic gifts to the Into Action capital campaign will pay for the majority of our expansion costs (as well as other initiatives).
+A. The school launched the Into Action capital campaign in the spring of 2023, and our goal is that philanthropic gifts to the Into Action campaign will pay for the majority of our expansion costs (as well as other initiatives for the Professional Community and Financial Assistance program).
 We are taking out non-profit financing debt to pay construction costs until the campaign is complete and pledge payments are fulfilled.
+The campaign is expected to continue for at least two more years.

 Q. How does building maintenance impact the overall school budget?

 A. Every year, MTS funds our Provision for Plant Replacement, Renewal, and Special Maintenance (PPRRSM) Fund to cover significant maintenance.
 We plan to increase our PPRRSM Fund once the buildings are complete.
-That increase, though, will be offset by increased tuition revenue.
+That increase will be offset by increased tuition revenue.

 Capital Campaign